This homemade jalapeno salsa is an inspiration by branded salsa's taste. Learn how to make this spicy salsa with fresh tomato and jalapeno.

 Place a saucepan over medium heat, add 4 cups of water.

 Add tomato, jalapeno, and onion.
 Cook for 10 minutes.
-Then remove them from the water and allow it to get cool.
+Then, remove them from the water and allow them to cool.

 Once cooled down, peel off the tomato skin.